kzizeeshan/quizApp/README.md

 # Start The Server
   npm start

-A quiz app with admin privileges working on node js and mongodb

 Problem Statement
 Build a RESTful APIs for a quiz application that allows users to answer multiple-choice questions and receive feedback on their performance.